Body Recovered From Passaic River Near Spot Of Similar Call Days Earlier

 Responders had been in the same area earlier in the week.

-Shortly before 3 a.m., police got a call from someone who reported hearing a man screaming for help in the area of 451 Riverside Drive -- a couple hundred or so yards from Friday night's discovery.
+Shortly before 3 a.m., police got a call from someone who reported hearing a man screaming for help in the area of 451 Riverside Drive -- less than a half-mile from Friday night's discovery.

 Wayne police were joined at the scene by township firefighters and EMS, as well as Little Falls and Fairfield police.
 A New Jersey State Police helicopter even checked the river from Route 80 to the end of Riverlawn Drive and found nothing.